OTUSOFE365025/assignment-3-django-and-energy-group-33-45894/README.md

 <h1>Excercise 1</h1>
 <h2>Repository Overview</h2>
 This repository contains a simple Django-based product lookup system with a Tkinter front-end.
-You can run it with <i>python gui.py</i> <br>
+You can run it with <i>python gui.py</i> <br><br>

 DATABASE <br>
 We defined a Product Entity in <b>db/models.py</b> consisting of a upc as the primary key, a product name and a product price.